Curtis C. Harris, M.D.

 Bethesda, MD 20892

-Project 3: p53, Aging and Cancer.
-The p53 network is an intrinsic monitoring and responsive pathway of telomeric attrition involved in cellular aging and senescence.
-Cellular senescence is a tumor suppressive mechanism that can be activated by p53 in cancer cells.
-We are currently studying the molecular mechanisms of cellular senescence in normal human cells and the role of the telometric multiprotein complex, shelterin, that includes TRF2 in aging and carcinogenesis; David Lane, Ettore Appella and Thomas Zheng are collaborators.
-Our research focuses on integrative p53 and miRNA networks in tumor suppression and the functional role of p53 isoforms, e.g., "dominant negative" delta133p53 and "co-transactivator" of p53, p53beta, both as natural regulators of cellular senescence and stem cell biology and their dysregulation in cancer.
+The p53 network is an intrinsic monitoring and responsive pathway of telomeric attrition and chronic stress involved in cellular aging and senescence.
+Cellular senescence, in cancer cells, can be a tumor suppressive mechanism that can be activated by p53.
+We are currently studying the molecular mechanisms of cellular senescence in normal human cells and the role of p53 isoforms in aging and carcinogenesis.
+Our research focuses on integrative p53 and miRNA networks in tumor suppression and the functional role of p53 isoforms, e.g., “dominant negative” ∆133p53, that also has gain of function as a transactivator of specific DNA repair genes such as RAD51 and “co-transactivator” of wild-type p53, p53β, both as natural regulators of cellular senescence, DNA repair and stem cell biology and are dysregulated in cancer, including damaging side effects of radiation and chemotherapy, and aging diseases, such as Hutchinson-Gilford Progeria Syndrome and Alzheimer’s disease.
+As a result of molecular evolution, ∆133p53 is specifically present in humans and primates, but not in other organisms, including mice, because of lack of an initiating methionine codon corresponding to the human codon 133 at exon 5 of TP53.

 Haznadar M, Cai Q, Krausz KW, Bowman ED, Margono E, Noro R, Thompson MD, Mathé EA, Munro HM, Steinwandel MD, Gonzalez FJ, Blot WJ, Harris CC.
 Urinary Metabolite Risk Biomarkers of Lung Cancer: A Prospective Cohort Study.
 Cancer Epidemiol Biomarkers Prev.
 2016;25(6):978-86.